tristandb/EfficientDet-PyTorch/README.md

 ## Current status
 Current implementation is able to run.
 I'll update this document as soon as I have some preliminary results.
 The paper by Tan et al. gives a few more details, which we would like to implement and report on:
 * Add depthwise separable convolution for feature fusion.
-* Add batch normalization and activation after each convolution with batch norm decay 0.997 and epsilon 1e-4.
 * Use exponential moving average with decay 0.9998.
 * Check if commonly-used focal loss [17] with alpha = 0:25 and gamma = 1:5, and aspect ratios.
 * Initialize convolution layers